 Here is a sample of feedback from participants:

-If you would like more information about this programme, please contact Tania McGowan, Associate Director, Professional and Executive Development, Centre for Lifelong Learning, Victoria University of Wellington.
+If you would like more information about this programme, please contact Tania McGowan, Associate Director, Wellington Uni-Professional, Victoria University of Wellington.